 by Adam Barham, Art Library.

 Many artists have felt compelled to depict the plays of Shakespeare.
 Some are attracted to Shakespeare’s universal themes and complex characters, which inspire them to produce stirring representations of the plays’ inner meanings.
 Others appreciate his combination of exotic locations and sparse scene descriptions, which leave them free to create their own vivid and unique interpretations.
 Leeds Central Library houses some fascinating books with artists’ interpretations of Shakespeare’s work.
 To mark the 400th anniversary of Shakespeare’s death, we would like to showcase our best examples.

 Our first item is an illustrated version of ‘A Midsummer Night’s Dream’.
 The illustrations were painted by Arthur Rackham, one of the leading artists in the early 1900s ‘golden age’ of British book illustration.
-We are fortunate to have a 1908 first edition of this book, available for reference use from our Information and Research department.
+We are fortunate to have a 1908 first edition of this book, available for reference use from our Local and Family History department.
 A 1977 reissue of the book is available for loan from our Music and Performing Arts Library.

 Rackham received great acclaim as soon as his book was published.
 Contemporary novelist William de Morgan, for instance, claimed he had produced “the most splendid illustrated work of the century so far”.
 Even today Rackham’s illustrations are renowned.
 New editions of his book are still popular, with the demand stretching to e-book versions.
 Rackham’s continued popularity is also shown by his influence on modern artists, such as Sandman illustrator Charles Vess.